NeneWang/music-game/README.md

 ## Credits

-The idea and rights are from my internship manager Greame Sibirsky: sibirsky.stairs@gmail.com.
+The idea and rights belong to my internship manager, Greame Sibirsky: sibirsky.stairs@gmail.com.
 I don't claim any rights to it, I am only responsible of the development of this prototype.

 Music game where you can play music in a cube design using Phaser